swimlane/ngx-dnd/README.md

 ## Release

 This project uses [sindresorhus/np](https://github.com/sindresorhus/np), a better `npm publish`.
-To publish a new version to npm, first ensure all entries in the `## HEAD (Unreleased)` section of the changelog are approprate, commit changes, and push changes to github (if not already done).
+To publish a new version to npm, first ensure all entries in the `## HEAD (Unreleased)` section of the changelog are appropriate, commit changes, and push changes to github (if not already done).
 Then use `npm run np` to launch an interactive UI that will guide you through publishing a new version.  `sindresorhus/np` and `heff/chg` will perform various pre-publish checks, run tests, bump the version number, update the changelog, then publish to npm and push to github.

 <details>
   <summary>Manual process</summary>